 - Third Place Team: PolyHills, from Hillsborough Community College in the U.S. and Duhok Polytechnic University in Iraq created a sustainable lifestyle brand that recycles used clothing into garment options customized to the needs of internally displaced persons (IDPs), refugees, and homeless people while supporting employment opportunities.

-During the Expo, Micah G. from the U.S. and his partner from Iraq, Soran Eagles’ team directors, gained first-hand experience on how to pitch an idea across cultural differences.
+During the Expo, Micah G. from the U.S. and her partner from Iraq, Soran Eagles’ team directors, gained first-hand experience on how to pitch an idea across cultural differences.
 For many students, presenting at a Virtual Expo with someone from another country is a unique experience.
 “The Virtual Business Expo was unique because of its diversity, as it was my first time working with great people outside my country.
 It was exciting to come together and present what we had designed,” Micah said.
 “The Expo developed my leadership and presentation skills both personally and professionally.
 I am now more confident to talk and present in front of others.’’

 “We kept asking ourselves, how can we win this competition?
 What will lead us to the top?” shared the Iraq director, adding that his participation in the challenge was the best thing he had done in the year 2020.
 As a binational team, they met every weekend and learned a lot about one another’s culture, daily life activities, and manners as well as what challenges they faced in their communities.
 This understanding made it easier for the team to find the preferred problem and design the best sustainable solution.
 Their team was elated to find that their hard work had paid off.
 Soran Eagles will continue their collaboration and utilize the small grant to design their educational book and curriculum to raise awareness for youth on the concept of environmental sustainability in English and Kurdish.